 The nationals of approximately 30 countries do not need visa stamps for brief visits to the United States.
 The prospective visitor can inquire at a U.S. consular post abroad to determine eligibility.

 Foreign nationals who need visa stamps take the Florida Tech letter to a U.S. embassy or consulate overseas to apply for a B-1/B-2 visa.
 Upon arrival in the United States, they show their Florida Tech letter to the immigration officer at the U.S. port of entry and request B-1 status.
-The status will be stamped on the visitor's I-94 card.
+The status will be stamped on the passport.
 Foreign nationals eligible for the Visa Waiver Program do not need to go to a U.S. embassy or consulate but must show the Florida Tech letter to the immigration officer at the U.S. port of entry and request WB status.
-The status will be stamped on the visitor's I-94 card.
+The status will be stamped on the visitor's passport.

 Note: Foreign nationals are limited to five nine-day visits in B-1/ WB status within each six month period.